 The awards has been described by Vogue as the "Oscars of mobile photography".
 Be sure to check out the full winners gallery to see the IPPA images submitted from previous years.

 The first step to capturing great images with your iPhone involves making sure it's protected!
-Check out our guides to the best phone cases (opens in new tab) for the:
+Check out our guides to the best phone cases for your iPhone: